Study the Faith of Job in the Bible – Examining His “Unshakable” Faith in His Redeemer

-Having unshakable faith during times of trouble can be difficult for us as believers, no matter how mature in Christ we may be.
+Having unshakable faith during times of trouble can be difficult for us as believers, no matter how mature in Yeshua we may be.
 In this story of Job in the Bible, we will look at the faith of Job in the darkest of trials and find examples and declarations of faith in God’s sovereignty for all of us to emulate.

-In Job 19:25, when Job was going through the worst of times and suffering says “Yet I know that my Redeemer lives, and in the end, He will stand on earth.”
+In Job 19:25, when Job was going through the worst of times and suffering, he says “Yet I know that my Redeemer lives, and in the end, He will stand on earth.”
 (TLV)

-Job, covered in sores, berated by his friends, who lost all his children and everything he owned, whose wife said ‘Are you still holding firmly to your integrity?
+Berated by Job’s friends, covered in sores, he has lost all his children and everything he owned.
+Job’s wife said ‘Are you still holding firmly to your integrity?
 Curse God and die!’
 (Job 2:9), and yet in the midst of this he said he knew His Savior lives.

 Who was Job speaking of and do we also believe this to be true in our own eyes in times of trouble?

 Job in the Bible – Faith

-In our Job Bible study, we will see that Job was a righteous man who loved God.
+In the Book of Job in the Bible, we will see that Job was a righteous man who loved God.
 He was also quite blessed.
 He had everything a person could want; a loving family, beautiful children, land, wealth and a loving wife.

 Then God goes on to ask Satan in verse 8:

-Satan then tells God essentially that it is no surprise that Job honors God and lives a godly and blameless life because there is a hedge around him and he is blessed.
+Then Satan tells God, essentially, that it is no surprise that Job honors God and lives a godly and blameless life because there is a hedge around him and he is blessed.
 Satan then goes on to tell God that if He were to take everything from Job surely he would curse Him.

-So in what is sort of a “Trading Places” type “bet”, God agrees to let Satan have at Job with the exception that he cannot touch his life.
+So in what is sort of a “Trading Places” type “bet”, Hashem agrees to let Satan have at Job with the exception that he cannot touch his life.

 Job Loses Everything